rw377/arduino-keg-tracker/README.md

 # Arduino Keg Tracker
-More information on this project is available at [ryansprojects.tech](https://www.ryansprojects.tech).

 This is a kegerator tracking program using a Wemos D1 Mini Arduino board, a 128x64 OLED screen, an ADXL345 acccelerometer, and a custom 3D printed tap handle in which all of the components reside in.
 Links to the hardware are below.